What are the various types of headaches and their treatments?

 or even the menstrual cycle in females.
 This is more common in females.
 The time

 and day of onset varies.
-Treatment is the same as migraine with aura.
+Treatment is similar to migraines with aura.

 Tension headaches: This is also known as muscle contraction headache.
 The